opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyfunction:: cv2.normalize(src[, dst[, alpha[, beta[, norm_type[, dtype[, mask]]]]]]) -> dst

-    :param src: Source array.
+    :param src: input array.

-    :param dst: Destination array of the same size as  ``src`` .
+    :param dst: output array of the same size as  ``src`` .

-    :param alpha: Norm value to normalize to or the lower range boundary in case of the range normalization.
+    :param alpha: norm value to normalize to or the lower range boundary in case of the range normalization.

-    :param beta: Upper range boundary in case of the range normalization.
-It is not used for the norm normalization.
+    :param beta: upper range boundary in case of the range normalization; it is not used for the norm normalization.

-    :param normType: Normalization type.
-See the details below.
+    :param normType: normalization type (see the details below).

-    :param dtype: When the parameter is negative, the destination array has the same type as  ``src``.
-Otherwise, it has the same number of channels as  ``src``  and the depth ``=CV_MAT_DEPTH(dtype)`` .
+    :param dtype: when negative, the output array has the same type as ``src``; otherwise, it has the same number of channels as  ``src`` and the depth ``=CV_MAT_DEPTH(dtype)``.

-    :param mask: Optional operation mask.
+    :param mask: optional operation mask.

-The functions ``normalize`` scale and shift the source array elements so that
+The functions ``normalize`` scale and shift the input array elements so that

 .. math::